PatchWorkCoding/Aspril-Campaign-Wiki/TownOfAspril/EmeraldWastes.md

 # Emerald Wastes
 The emerald wasts is then name given to the large pine forest that borders the [Kaladrenor Empire](../KaladrenorEmpire.md) and [Kragrock Dynasty](../KragrockDynasty.md).
 The region is primordial soup of evolution and strange magic.
-All the life forms in its midst are out to spread, grow, and multiple.
+All the life forms understand one rule its kill or be killed, and the name of the game spread, grow, and multiple; and If you aren't constantly vigilant then the wild will swallow you whole.